Lecture 6 Demo

 (W)

-L11: elf [PDF][Code]
+L11: ELF [PDF][Code]

-(From ELF to EXE and Beyond)
+(From ELF to EXE and Hacking)

 10/3